Top of the page

 A back strain happens when you overstretch, or pull, a muscle in your back.
 You may hurt your back in a mishap or when you exercise or lift something.
 Sometimes you may not know how you hurt your back.

-Most back pain will get better with rest and time.
+Most back strains will get better with time.
 You can take care of yourself at home to help your back heal.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if: